Botox in San Jose

-You can go back to normal life immediately after Botox treatment treatment.
-You may see mild bruising for a day .
+You can go back to normal life immediately after Botox treatment.
+You may see mild bruising for a day.
 You can even apply makeup if you like.

 You should avoid touching or rubbing the injection areas for a couple of days.

 Please remember no procedure is without risks!
-Botox have been used successfully for many years.
+Botox has been used successfully for many years.
 Side effects for aesthetic uses are very rare.